 5. Banquet Bar

-A banquet bar is a temporary bar set up in the banquet suits to serve alcoholic drinks during a specific function.
+A banquet bar is a temporary bar set up in banquet suits to serve alcoholic drinks during a specific function.
 The banquet bar collects the required stock either from the main bar or from the cellar.

 6. Dispense Bar

-A dispense bar is a kind of bar attached to a restaurant, serving alcoholic drinks to the guests in the restaurant during their mealtime.
+A dispensing bar is a kind of bar attached to a restaurant, serving alcoholic drinks to the guests in the restaurant during their mealtime.
 Here the stock may be either collected from the main bar or from the cellar.

 The dispense bar has a minimum stock of drinks that may be suitable for an aperitif, to accompany the dishes offered, and as digestives.

-Functions of Bar in Hotel Industry
+The function of Bars in Hotel Industry

 A bar is one of the key revenue-generating areas of the food and beverage service department in the hotel industry.
-The main function of the bar is to serve the alcoholic drinks in the appropriate glassware according to the customer’s preferences.
+The main function of the bar is to serve alcoholic drinks in the appropriate glassware according to the customer’s preferences.